 Managing complex situations

-What are the dividers and connectors that may assist Dr Samoe’s healthcare team when entering the community?
-Negotiating access is one of the most difficult and recurrent objectives for humanitarian field work.
+Who or what are the dividers and connectors that may assist Dr Samoe’s healthcare team in entering the community?
+Negotiating access is one of the most difficult and recurrent objectives for humanitarian field workers.

 Does this change the answer you gave in Step 1.15 - when you were deciding on whether you agreed with nurse Aisha or with nurse Ann?
 Hopefully this scenario has shown that armed conflict presents a complex challenge to healthcare workers, and that the answers are never black and white.